 LCO, modern paper cover added.
 Spine, the leather is of later date.
 RCO, board largely exposed, remnants of original leather along the edges; 2 brass plates for straps.

-Sweden?, 1438.
-The final rubric on f.
-130ra gives a clue to the name and origin of the author: ‘prime littere xx capitulorum huius libri nomen et regionem indicant auctoris’.
+Germany, 1393-1520.
+The majority of the watermarks seems to indicate Bavaria or Austria; Würzburg appears especially often among the pontial places of origin.
+The earliest of these watermarks is dated 1393 (watermark 8) and the latest 1519–1520 (watermakr 5 and 7).
+However, the identification of the watermark is tentative and thus the dating unreliable.
+On f.
+130ra the final rubric to the first and longest text gives a clue to the name and origin of the author: ‘prime littere xx capitulorum huius libri nomen et regionem indicant auctoris’.
 If one follows these instructions the letters read ‘

 ⟨Laur⟩encius de ostistum